eosnetworkfoundation/eos-evm-contract/product/delegate_staking_contract.md

 - A Contract in solidity (deliverable)
   - User API
     - Methods for user to stake and withdraw EVM
-      - if there are no enough fund, the contract should withdraw from the orgin contract.
+      - if there are no enough fund, the contract should withdraw from the origin contract.
     - Methods for Operator to claim rewards (only if we pick the second design)
     - Methods for Operator to view related data
   - Admin API
     - Methods for admin to blacklist users
-    - Methods for admin to view related data in an aggragate way
+    - Methods for admin to view related data in an aggregate way
     - Methods for re-invest (only if we pick the first design)
     - Methods for admin to set the return rate for the users.
   - Extra functionality